tprasadtp/ubuntu-post-install/CONTRIBUTING.md

 ## Branches

 Please create a separate branch which does not have your edits in data directory.
-Please do not submit/add lists unless the default lists are causing errors. the script.
-Apps and ppas are user preference and should be left to end user.
+Please do not submit/add lists unless the default lists are causing errors.
+Apps and PPAs are user preference and should be left to end user.